Image CC0, by blairelizabethbwn0, via Pixabay

 Windspeeds: 111 to 135 mph.

 What happens: Considerable damage.
-Even the best-constructed homes will get their roof ripped off — the houses’ foundations of framed homes get shifted — the destruction of mobile homes.
+Even the best-constructed homes will get their roof ripped off.
+The foundations of framed homes can shift and mobile homes can be totally destroyed.
 Large trees are snapped or uprooted.
 Light objects become missiles and cars lift off the ground with the wind’s force.

 Windspeeds: 136 to 165 mph.